hazelcast/hazelcast-code-samples/hazelcast-integration/kubernetes/samples/sidecar/README.md

       containerPort: 5000
 ```

-Apart from that, we configure the deployment to have 2 Pod replicas and a `LoadBalancer` service to expose the Python application.
+Apart from that, we configure the deployment to have 2 Pod replicas and a `NodePort` service to expose the Python application.

 ### 4. Deploy Sidecar Application